 There is no denying the unavoidable truth that the more prepared and processed foods we consume, the more inflammation we cause in the body.
 The human body was neither designed to consume nor process foods loaded with sugars and saturated in omega-6 oils.
 One tablespoon of corn oil can contain up to 7,280 mg of omega-6 while soybean can contain up to 6,940 mg.
 As an alternative, olive oil or butter from grass-fed beef may be utilized to improve an individual’s intake of these substances, helping to promote overall health and wellness.

 Inflammation is a process caused when the white blood cells release a substance as an attempt to protect the body of harmful bacteria and viruses.
 In some instances however, inflammation can be induced by consuming unhealthy foods, which may lead to various types of complications.
 In fact, research studies have concluded that issues caused by increased levels of cholesterol within the body can be sourced from inflammation within the arteries.

 For more information, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 By Dr. Alex Jimenez

-The information herein on "Treating Inflammation Over Cholesterol" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Treating Inflammation Over Cholesterol" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.